Signal Processing & Computational Biology

 Congratulations to Syed Muhammad Umer Abdullah for completing his MPhil!
 Umer’s thesis was entitled “Methods for Inferring Selection from Short-read Time-series Genomic Data“.
-Umer will be joining Prof. Kelvin Kai Wing To’s lab at Hong Kong University to work on COVID-19 research.
+Umer will be joining Prof. Kelvin Kai Wing To’s lab at The University of Hong Kong to work on COVID-19 research.

 Neelkanth’s paper “Channel Estimation for Reconfigurable Intelligent Surface Aided MISO Communications: From LMMSE to Deep Learning Solutions” has been accepted for publication in IEEE Open Journal of the Communications Society.